tpaskhalis/tpaskhalis.github.io/research.md

 </div>
 </div>

-"Path to Fake: Who Goes and How Did They Get There?", *under review*
+"Path to Fake: Who Goes and How Did They Get There?"
 (with Richard Bonneau, Joshua Tucker and Jonathan Nagler)
 <div class="container" id="paper_7">
 <p>